AntoniosBarotsis/antoniosbarotsis.github.io/content/posts/p2p-groceries.md

 By far the biggest issue I had was testing the CRDT to make sure it was working as expected.
 For the most part it did work fine but I kept finding new bugs surrounding removals and their clocks.
-Because I hadn't anticipated this (I assumed the `crdts` crate would be a bit more hands off than it was), I ended up coupling a lot of the iroh networking logic bits with the pure CRDT logic bits, meaning I needed an actual iroh connection to do any testing.
+Because I hadn't anticipated this (I assumed the `crdts` crate would be a bit more hands off than it was for my use case), I ended up coupling a lot of the iroh  networking logic bits with the pure CRDT logic bits, meaning I needed an actual iroh connection to do any testing.

-By the time this became mildly frustrating, I knew I wouldn't need much more time to iron issues out so I didn't redesign the entire backend to facilitate testing _but_ this is definitely something I'll be paying more attention to in the future.
+By the time this became mildly frustrating, I knew I wouldn't need much more time to iron the last few issues out so I didn't redesign the entire backend to facilitate testing _but_ this is definitely something I'll be paying more attention to in the future.

 I learned that I am in fact, still not a fan of building UIs, and that mobile app development sucks.
 I don't think any of my issues are tauri specific, I think for the most part it is a pretty decent project (_although I did have